dexmac221/AgentsTeam/README.md

 ## Architecture
 AgentsTeam uses modular components:
 - ModelSelector: picks local/cloud model and scans Ollama hosts
-- CodeGenerator: prompts provider for plan/files and writes code
+- CodeGenerator: prompts provider for plan/files and writes code; with Ollama, "code-only" output is applied only when generating file contents.
+Plans and setup instructions remain plain text to avoid corruption.
 - ErrorCorrector: detects and fixes errors with AI, using backups
 - Clients: Ollama (local) and OpenAI (cloud)
 - Utils: config and logging